-A guide dog is a partner in independence for blind or partially sighted people and can open up the world in a profoundly different way.
+A guide dog is a partner in independence for people who are blind or partially sighted and can open up the world in a profoundly different way.
 In order to do that, there needs to be a better understanding of guide dog team etiquette.

 "It is so important for the public to understand that guide dogs are working dogs and not following the proper etiquette could endanger both the safety of myself and my guide dog," says Kathy Culhane, who teaches Independent Living Skills at the CNIB Calgary office.